Election Commission (Nepal)

 The Election Commission, Nepal (निर्वाचन आयोग, नेपाल; Nirvācana āyōg, Nēpāl) is a constitutional body responsible for conducting and monitoring elections, as well as registering parties and candidates and reporting election outcomes, in Nepal.
 It was born out of the 1950 revolution in Nepal, and was established in law in 1951, although it has been changed somewhat by law over time.
-It has six members who serve for six-year terms, as established by the Constitution of Nepal.
+It has six election commissioners including one chief election commissioner who serve for six-year terms, as established by the Constitution of Nepal.
 During the Constituent Assembly elections in 2008, it was criticized for not fully upholding its duties, but was acknowledged to have managed the elections well nonetheless.

 The first election commissioner was Subarna Shamsher Rana in 1951.

 History

 The year 1950 was important in the history of Nepal: in that year, the Rana dynasty, which had controlled the government for exactly 104 years, was overthrown.
 The coup d'état marked Nepal's first attempt at democracy; one of the primary goals of the revolution was to eventually establish the Nepalese Constituent Assembly.
 The democratic experiment was short-lived; in less than ten years, King Mahendra dissolved the government in favor of the Panchayat system.
 However, another major accomplishment was the establishment of the National Election Commission in 1951.

 The commission was declared by law to be independent of the government in 1966.
 This has been confirmed by Nepal's interim constitution in 2007.